 The best way to reduce the impact of long-distance trekking on your knees and joints is by using trekking poles.
 In fact good trekking poles can reduce the impact on your knees by up to 25% – as assessed in a 1999 study by The Journal of Sports Medicine.

-Key characteristics to look for in a pair of hiking poles are:
+Key characteristics to look for in a pair of Kilimanjaro hiking poles are:

-• Adjustability: Good trekking poles should be fully adjustable.
+- Adjustability: Good trekking poles should be fully adjustable.
 There are two main adjustable systems – lever-locking or twist-locking.
-We recommend lever-locking systems as they are easier to use, and more durable (despite being slightly heavier)
+I recommend lever-locking systems as they are easier to use, and more durable (despite being slightly heavier)

-• Grip: Pole grips are usually made from cork, rubber or foam.
+- Grip: Pole grips are usually made from cork, rubber or foam.
 Cork is a good grip material and super durable, but not as good as rubber in terms of insulating warmth (which is a factor on Mount Kilimanjaro).
 Foam is the least durable type of grip but the best at wicking moisture away from the grip and hands.
-If we were pushed to recommend a grip type for Mount Kilimanjaro we would say rubber or form, for their warmth / wicking properties, but cork is still our overall favourite for its durability and lower susceptibility to chaffing the hands and causing blisters.
+If I were pushed to recommend a grip type for Mount Kilimanjaro I would say rubber or form, for their warmth / wicking properties, but cork is still my overall favourite for its durability and lower susceptibility to chaffing the hands and causing blisters.

-• Material: The Pole itself is usually constructed from lightweight aluminium or carbon fibre (which is lighter than aluminium).
-We don’t have too much of a preference here, as long as the structure is sturdy and mid-weight.
+- Material: The Pole itself is usually constructed from lightweight aluminium or carbon fibre (which is lighter than aluminium).
+I don’t have too much of a preference here, as long as the structure is sturdy and mid-weight.

-For a quality trekking pole that comes at an affordable price, we recommend the Cascade Trekking Poles.
+For a quality trekking pole that comes at an affordable price, I recommend the Cascade Trekking Poles.

 The Cascade poles come in two variations - Carbon Fiber and Aluminium).
 The former is lighter than the latter but a little more expensive.
 Both come with a quick-lock system and use a combined cork and EVA grip for superior durability.